N0Soull/N0Soull/README.md

 [![GitHub Streak](https://streak-stats.demolab.com?user=N0Soull&theme=catppuccin-mocha&hide_border=true)](https://git.io/streak-stats)

 <!--
+idk about that part so its commented for now
 ## just a bit about me

-- 7+ years of experience as a backend dev and 3+ years as a frontend dev
+- 7+ years of experience
 - I speak English, German and Fluent Russian
 - currently located in DE NRW